tldr-pages/tldr/pages/linux/dysk.md

 > Display filesystem information in a pretty table.
 > More information: <https://dystroy.org/dysk>.

-- Standard overview of your usual disks:
+- Get a standard overview of your usual disks:

 `dysk`